ZtM-crew/GENERAL/FAQ.md

 **Then the Project Lead is the owner of the site?**\
 No. There is no owner.
 Our projects are volunteer, community developed, open sourced software.
 Strictly for practicing, learning and portfolio purposes.
-The original source code will be placed on the community`s Github account.
-Every member`s name, who contributed until the finish of the project, will be credited.
+The original source code will be placed on the community's Github account.
+Every member's name, who contributed until the finish of the project, will be credited.

 **What if any of our projects goes viral or requires more resources than free services can provide